inspheric/nova-defaultable-fields/README.md

 This package plugs into existing fields and provides two simple methods to supply a default value.

-*Note:* The defaultable behaviour below is only applicable on the 'create' form.
-Fields will not be defaulted on 'update' requests; however, the last used value will be stored and can be used on a later 'create' request.
+*Note:* The defaultable behaviour below is only applicable on the 'create' or 'attach' form.
+Fields will not be defaulted on 'update' or 'update-attached' requests; however, the last used value will be stored and can be used on a later 'create'/'attach' request.

 ### Default any value